The Real Housewives of Beverly Hills season 1: Synopsis

 Grammer who is alone in Beverly Hills is elated by a trip to the Palms Casino Resort, but she soon butts heads with Kyle with the fight continuing back in Beverly Hills.
 In her home in Hawaii, Grammer opens up about her marriage.
 Grammer invites all the ladies to her husband's Broadway musical in New York, but Kyle is worried from what happened between her and Grammer in Las Vegas.
 All goes well until they all sit down for dinner and the truth comes out.
 Grammer decides to take up some retail therapy, but soon goes on overdrive after learning her husband is nominated for a Tony Award and decides to buy some expensive dresses.
 The distance between her and her husband grows apart even further after Kelsey reveals he wants to stay in New York, as his career in Los Angeles is over and he feels more appreciated there.
 Grammer isn't keen on the idea of moving to New York as her home is in Beverly Hills.
 Later, the drama between Grammer and Kyle escalates at Grammer's Malibu home when she hosts a dinner party.
 In attendance is Allison DuBois, a psychic and Grammer's friend.
 DuBois stuns everyone at the table after telling revealing what she sees in Kyle's future.
 Kelsey continues to spend time in New York which leaves Grammer realizing the crack in their marriage.
 Grammer's relationship later worsen when Kelsey reveals he wants to end their marriage.

-Armstrong spends $50,000 on an over-the-top, Mad Hatter inspired tea-party for her daughter's birthday, but is soon upstaged by her husband when he buys their daughter a puppy.
+After Armstrong and Richards rejected a joint party plan, Armstrong spends $60,000 on an over-the-top, Mad Hatter inspired tea-party for her daughter Kennedy's birthday on Saturday, February 27, 2010, but she is soon upstaged by her husband when he buys their daughter a puppy.
+Meanwhile, Kyle Richards spent $12,000, one-fifth of the total for her daughter Portia’s birthday on Sunday, February 28, the same day as USA-Canada ice hockey gold medal game.
 Armstrong speaks at a charity poker tournament, with Maloof attendance for support, she reveals that she is a child of domestic violence.
 Armstrong hosts a costume party inspired by the roaring twenties era.
 Everyone is left feeling anxious at the party when Grammer and Kyle come face-to-face for the first time since the blow-up at Grammer's home in Malibu.
 Armstrong's marital issues continues after Kyle's white party, she looks for ways to resolve them.